 San Rafael Winter Wonderland: It is a rare day when San Rafael gets snow, but this is one of those days!
 This annual event always includes great food, arts and crafts, snow sledding, and lots of live entertainment and children's activities.
 This event starts at noon on Friday with the parade starting at 5:30 pm and ends at the San Rafael City Plaza tree lighting.
 It is free to all, runs on Friday and Saturday, and is family friendly.

-Gilroy Gardens - Harvest@Night: Gilroy Gardens is truly unlike any other place in the world with it's amazing designed trees and gorgeous gardens.
+Gilroy Gardens - Holiday@Night: Gilroy Gardens is truly unlike any other place in the world with it's amazing designed trees and gorgeous gardens.
 Enjoy live entertainment, gourmet food, and delicious drinks as you take in the winter sights.
-There are also some rides that are open during Harvest@Night.
+There are also some rides that are open during Holiday@Night.
 This is a family friendly event but it is designed for adults to have fun and celebrate.
-This event is Friday and Saturday the 24th and 25th from 6 pm to 10 pm.
+This event runs specific nights between November 23 and December 31.

-Six Flags Holiday in the Park: An annual event not to be missed, you will want to experience the shows, games, and rides starting November 24th until New Year's Eve on the 31st (make sure check for exact dates and times).
+Six Flags Holiday in the Park: An annual event not to be missed, you will want to experience the shows, games, and rides on select days starting November 23rd until New Year's Eve on the 31st (make sure check for exact dates and times).
 You can meet Santa, and check out the new displays, rides and shows that are only around for this holiday season.
 You will not believe how much there is to do and see!

-Christmas in the Park: Starting on Friday, the 24th at 6 pm, you are invited to meet Santa at San Jose's Plaza de Cesar Chavez and watch the beautiful tree lighting at night.
+Christmas in the Park: Starting on Friday, the 23rd at 6 pm, you are invited to meet Santa at San Jose's Plaza de Cesar Chavez and watch the beautiful tree lighting at night.
 Many special guests will be there to perform and make your holiday experience the best you can ever imagine!
+This experience runs through December 25th.

 Black Friday in SF: It is time to get your shopping on!
 There are many options for you to choose from including Union Square, Westfield Mall, Pier 39 and so much more.
 You will want to get started early so you can skip the crowds while still getting the best deals.
 If you want to escape the crowds, there are also tours, trips and lots of live concerts and events to choose from today.
 Find tips on where to shop.